 There are many reasons to explore alternative methods of financing including a lack of immediate funds for a down payment, poor credit, or simply because you want to diversify your financial obligations.

 If you are currently working in a company that you’d like to own, an owner buyout plan may be an option.
 A little-known secret is that the majority of business owners (aka Baby Boomers) do not plan their business exit, yet they expect the sale of their business to fund their retirement.

 What’s more, the majority of existing business owners have their personal assets locked up in the business.

 A study by the Exit Planning Institute found that most soon-to-retire business owners have trouble selling their small business because they haven’t planned for it, as the following results from the study show.

 Well, particularly, if you are planning on buying a small business with no money in the bank to commit, you might consider trying to buy out your current employer or targeting a company to buy where you can work while you buy out the owner.

 Technology has enabled new types of personal and business lending platforms.
-Popular examples are Funding Circle, Street Shares, and Smart Biz.
 These platforms offer an alternative to traditional banks.
 For a more complete list of lenders, check out UpFlip’s top loan lenders to get a loan even if you have bad credit.